|MEETING PLACE:||Bright Angel Lodge at the South Rim in Grand Canyon National Park|

 - Pulling our dories to shore, we follow a short, steep trail to scout this whitewater giant.
 Each dory in turn is swept into the churning, spitting power of the largest rapid in the Grand Canyon, battered by huge waves and flushed into calmer waters.
 Knuckles still white, we beach below the rapid to laugh at our fears and relive each shudder.

 - Today we pass Whitmore Wash.
 Pictographs can be found under a rock overhang a short distance from the river.
 As the canyon opens up we cross into the shattered Hurricane fault zone and then head west.

 - 205, 209 and 217 Mile rapids discount the myth that all the good whitewater occurs above Whitmore Wash.
-We spend the day discovering these delightful, splashy, fun-filled rapids.
+We spend a delightful day discovering these splashy, fun-filled rapids.

 The Last Day of Your Trip

 - Still in our sleeping bags, we watch the sunrise brighten the cliffs above our camp.
 Hours have long since ceased to matter and the days blend together now as well.
 Rapids and side canyons stand out in our memories, but have lost their places in time.
 A sense of sadness fills us as we round that last bend and reach Diamond Creek.
 After loading and de-rigging the boats we board the van, which carries us across the reservation to Peach Springs and then returns us to the DoubleTree Hotel in Flagstaff, arriving between 2:00 and 3:00 PM.

 - All meals from lunch on day 1 through lunch on the last day

 - One waterproof bag to hold your gear for the trip (approximate sealed size: 20” tall x 14” diameter).